2023 Agenda

 Moderator: Rebecca Sinclair

-Jeff Doctor, Animikii
+Jeff Doctor (VIRTUAL) Animikii

 This presentation will explore what it means to get our digital data back.
 It will discuss how we can build our own software, host our own digital data, assert our digital sovereignty – and the responsibilities we take on when doing so.